How to produce delicious, long shelf-life soy milk

 The steps in soy base production

 Hydration of the beans prior to grinding improves the grinding efficiency and takes place during soaking or continuous blanching.
-Soaking promotes the formation of a beany flavour in the soy product, which is desired in some parts of the world, for instance in many of the Asian countries.
+Soaking promotes the formation of a beany flavour in the soy product, which is desired in some parts of the world, for instance in many of Asian countries.
 During blanching lipoxidases and trypsin inhibitors are inactivated.
-The presence of lipoxidases in the product results in development of beany flavour.
+The presence of lipoxidases in the product results in the development of a beany flavour.

-For removal of undesirable volatile off-flavours giving beany flavour, the soy base is exposed to direct steam infusion heating to 140°C followed by flash cooling and vacuum desodorisation.
-This process not only removes the volatile off-flavours, it also inactivates the trypsin inhibitors and any enzymes not yet inactivated and which might have led to formation of off-flavour during storage.
+For removal of undesirable volatile off-flavours giving beany flavour, the soy base is exposed to direct steam infusion heating to 140°C followed by flash cooling and vacuum deodorisation.
+This process not only removes the volatile off-flavours, it also inactivates the trypsin inhibitors and any enzymes not yet inactivated and which might have led to the formation of off-flavour during storage.
 Further, it removes air from the product which otherwise could have caused oxidation in the product.

 The soy base is now ready for standardization to the desired protein content and composition by adding water and other ingredients and further processing into for instance soy milk, soy drink, yoghurt and ice cream.